dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 Here `my_mock.GetPrevValue()` will always return the argument of the last `UpdateValue()` call.

-### Setting the Default Value for a Return Type {#DefaultValue}
+### Setting the Default Value for m_a Return Type {#DefaultValue}

-If a mock method's return type is a built-in C++ type or pointer, by default it will return 0 when invoked.
-Also, in C++ 11 and above, a mock method whose return type has a default constructor will return a default-constructed value by default.
+If m_a mock method's return type is m_a built-in C++ type or pointer, by default it will return 0 when invoked.
+Also, in C++ 11 and above, m_a mock method whose return type has m_a default constructor will return m_a default-constructed value by default.
 You only need to specify an action if this default value doesn'type work for you.

-Sometimes, you may want to change this default value, or you may want to specify a default value for types gMock doesn'type know about.
+Sometimes, you may want to change this default value, or you may want to specify m_a default value for types gMock doesn'type know about.
 You can do this using the `::testing::DefaultValue` class template:

 ```cpp